luisevm/acm-gitops-demo/index/index-0_bootstrap.md

 # Disclosure

-Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.
+This repository is a personal space to share technical ideas, notes, and experiments.
+The content reflects my own views and understanding, and should not be taken as the official position of my employer.
+Please feel free to explore, adapt, and use what is helpful for your own work.

+# Cert-Manager Operator

+Deploys the cert-manager Operator along with a sample ClusterIssuer making use of same CA certificate.
+Dependencies

+    None

+Details

+ACM Minimal Version: 2.14

+Documentation: latest

+Notes:

+    ClusterIssuer is using a self-signed CA file.
+Production environments should use an appropriate PKI Policy configures cluster-monitoring to scrape cert-manager.
+There are no rules or alerts, only the ServiceMonitor to scrape cert-manager
+    Configures cert-manager to include the cluster trusted-ca bundle.
+This shouldn't hurt if you don't have a ca applied through the cluster-proxy.
+    Requires 2.14 to make use of the fail function when there are no deployments to cert-manager namespace.

 # Introduction

-This repository demonstrates how to use Red Hat Advanced Cluster Management (ACM) together with GitOps (Argo CD ApplicationSet push model) and PolicyGenerator to deploy policies to selected spoke clusters.
+This repository demonstrates how to use RH ACM together with GitOps and PolicyGenerator to deploy policies to selected spoke clusters.

-An ApplicationSet using the Git directory generator is configured to deploy all policies defined under policies/*.
-For each policy, the ApplicationSet automatically creates an Application that ensures the policy is applied to the target clusters.

-Repository structure example:
-- boostrap/app directory: contains the ApplicationSet manifests
-- boostrap/clustergroups directory: contains the MCE .....
-- policies/*: Contains the Polcies that will be enforced, each child directory is one policy.

 # Prerequisites

 Before using this repository, make sure you have:
 - A running OpenShift cluster with Red Hat ACM installed.
-- Two or more spoke clusters already imported into ACM.
-This repo expects that one cluster is named prod-cluster and other named dev-cluster, besides the local-cluster/ACM HUB cluster
+- One spoke clusters already imported into ACM.
+This repo expects that one cluster is named prod-cluster, besides the local-cluster/ACM HUB cluster

 # LAB Architecture

 The enviremont has 3 clusters, with the following naming:
 - local-cluster: this is the ACM HUB cluster (cluster where ACM is installed)
 - prod-cluster: spoke cluster.
 For placement porpuses will be labeled with environment: prod
-- dev-cluster: spoke cluster.
-For placement porpuses will be labeled with environment: dev

 # Configuration